Vampaier2/Philosophers/README.md

 ## “Description”
 Simulates a configurable number of philosophers, each running in a concurrent process where they eat, sleep, and think.
-With each philosopher having _only 1 'fork'_ each, and they can only eat when they have 2 forks. (their fork on the fork of the other philosopher in the oposite side of their fork)
+With each philosopher having _only 1 'fork'_ each, and they can only eat when they have 2 forks. (their fork on the fork of the other philosopher in the opposite side of their fork)
-If the other fork is being used by other philosopher, the philosopher must wait until he has that fork available for use.
+If the other fork is being used by another philosopher, the philosopher must wait until he has that fork available for use.

 ## “Instructions”